 Our experts at Graduates First have designed the same tests for SHL in the past and so by practicing sample tests prepared by them, you can get a similar experience to help you prepare for the real thing.

-Barclays Numerical Reasoning Test
+What is the Barclays Numerical Reasoning Test?

-In this aptitude test, you will be given a few passages with tables, charts and other types of data presentation.
+The Barclays numerical reasoning test is where you will be given a few passages with tables, charts and other types of data presentation.
 Your task will be to quickly analyse the information and answer a series of questions.

 Do not worry if Maths is not your strong suit!
 Just make sure to do a quick recap of basic GCSE calculations, such as ratios, percentages and reading data off charts.
-People only find Barclays’ Numerical Reasoning Test difficult because of the time pressure and stress involved – not the knowledge tested.
+People only find Barclays Numerical Reasoning Test difficult because of the time pressure and stress involved – not the knowledge tested.
 You will have to solve 35 questions and will be allocated (on average) less than a minute to answer each one!

 Tip #4: You need to be able to control your stress and time pressure.
 One of the best ways to achieve this is through numerical test practice in a safe environment, before your real aptitude assessment.

-- For more hints on how to pass a numerical reasoning test, visit our Youtube channel
+There are more hints on how to pass Barclays numerical reasoning test in our short video

 Barclays-style Numerical Reasoning Test Example

-- Check if you got the correct answer at the bottom of the page.
+Check if you got the correct answer at the bottom of the page.

-- For more FREE QUESTIONS similar to Barclays’ assessment tests, register with GF and take your completely FREE numerical reasoning test now!
+For more FREE QUESTIONS similar to Barclays assessment tests, register with GF and take your completely FREE numerical reasoning test now!

-Barclays Logical Reasoning Test
+What is the Barclays Logical Reasoning Test?

-- However, is does not have to be as difficult as it seems.
+However, it does not have to be as difficult as it seems.
 By having a look at Barclays-style logical reasoning tests offered by GF, you will get familiar with the format of the questions and the level of difficulty.
 A lot of patterns are repetitive and follow similar logic, so by practicing you will grow in confidence and be better-suited to take your real test.

 Barclays-style Logical / Diagrammatic Reasoning Test Example